Spec Racer Ford: History

 Spec Racer was first conceived as low-cost sports racing class by a director of the Sports Car Club of America (SCCA), Ted Cronin, in the early 1980s.
 The car was developed and originally manufactured by Renault/Jeep Sport USA in Livonia, Michigan under direction of Vic Elford.
-The car, designed by Roy Lunn, was introduced into SCCA Club Racing in 1984 as "Sports Renault."
+The car, designed by Roy Lunn, was introduced into SCCA Club Racing in 1984 as "Sports Renault", and priced at just under $10,000.
+The class debuted as a support race for the 1984 Formula One Detroit Grand Prix.
 After Renault bowed out of the program in 1989, the car was renamed "Spec Racer (SR)."
 The original Sports Renault/Spec Racer is now an SCCA Regional-only class and a few Renault powered cars still compete in National Auto Sport Association (NASA), Midwestern Council of Sports Cars Club (MCSCC) and Independent Motorsports Group (IMG) events.
 By 1994, the supply of rebuildable 1.7-liter Renault engines was drying up in the United States.
 The SCCA made the decision to replace the original Renault drivetrain with a 1.9-liter engine and five-speed transmission manufactured by the Ford Motor Company.
 This change gave the SRF an additional 10 hp to 105 - enough to push the cars along at speeds up to 135 mph.
 Ford Motor Company started to provide a new drivetrain in 1994 and the cars with the Ford powertrain renamed "Spec Racer Ford (SRF)."
 For a period of time, both Spec Racers (Renault powered) and Spec Racer Ford (Ford powered) both raced in the SCCA.
 Other more recent changes to what is now called "Spec Racer Ford" include the now-standard "tallman kit", which is an extension of the original rear roll hoop (which was designed too low), Penske shock absorbers in addition to the original Konis, Butler Built driver seat, alloy wheels, rear wheel well cutouts, engine coolant recovery system, adjustable fuel pressure regulator, a safety modification to the brakes and an optional, smaller alternator.
 During the life of the car, there have been some incremental changes in various parts to increase durability.
 Tires are Hoosier Racing Tire radials in both dry and rain tire versions, specifically manufactured for the SRF.
 The SRF still uses the original Renault brake calipers (with the option to change to an updated Wilwood caliper), outer CV joints, and suspension knuckles.